jstoops/jstoops.github.io/_posts/2025-07-26-osr-hex-gen-surrounding-area.md

 - **Pond:** pools, tarn, lake e.g. _Cosmic Planet High Water Medium Temperature_ with Override Default Scale and Scale height independently set appropriately for size and shape of pond/lake in Worldographer
 - **Depression:** gorge, rift, valley, canyon e.g. _Symbol Crater_ with Color override, Override Default Scale, Scale height independently and Rotate (clockwise) set appropriately for size, color and direction of gorge in Worldographer

-Source: DMG p173 APPENDIX B: RANDOM WILDERNESS TERRAIN table
+Source: DMG p173 APPENDIX B: RANDOM WILDERNESS TERRAIN

 Can continue to build out map at this level, if desired.